 D158 - Strategically Planning the Execution of a Healthcare Improvement Project - Strategically Planning the Execution of a Healthcare Improvement Project will help students develop the skills for systems thinking, problem-solving, and data-driven decision-making.
 In this course, students will plan the implementation of a healthcare improvement project by identifying people, processes, and procedures that need to be in place for implementation.
 In addition, sociodemographic data on the population that may be affected by the healthcare improvement project will be analyzed to determine risks and opportunities.
-During this phase, students will perform an assessment of the forces that may drive or restrain implementing the project will be implemented.
+During this phase, students will perform an assessment of the forces that may drive or restrain implementing the project.
+They will also identify short-term objectives and create action plans to align to the vision, mission, and values of the organization where the project will be implemented.
 Students will also examine the evolution of existing policies, procedures, and processes at the systems level for the purpose of advocating change that will support a healthcare improvement project.
-During this course, students will plan the implementation of the use of sociodemographic and health data, strategic planning, and a comprehensive integration of quality and safety concepts.
+During this course, students will plan the implementation of their healthcare improvement project through the use of sociodemographic and health data, strategic planning, and a comprehensive integration of quality and safety concepts.
 This course is eligible for an In Progress grade.
 Please see the Grading Scale Policy for more information.